siddhartha-gadgil/Polylean/Polylean/README.md

 We set things up to use typeclasses to deduce decidable equality, both by finite enumeration and by checking equality on a basis for finitely generated abelian groups.

 * In `EnumDecide.lean` we set up the typeclasses for deducing decidable equality, and prove the basic cases.
-* In `FreeAbelianGroup.lean` we define bases of free abelian groups via a universal property, show that products of $\mathbb{Z}$ have bases, show that homormorphisms can be defined by giving functions on a basis, and show that we have decidable equality for homomorphisms on finitely generated free abelian groups.
+* In `AddFreeGroup.lean` we define bases of free abelian groups via a universal property, show that products of $\mathbb{Z}$ have bases, show that homormorphisms can be defined by giving functions on a basis, and show that we have decidable equality for homomorphisms on finitely generated free abelian groups.